NapoliN/NapoliN/README.md

 ### Hi there 👋
-I'm studying CS at Institute of Science Tokyo.
+I have a master degree from Institute of Science Tokyo.

 ### Languages
 - Python